There is a deep ocean of Japanese comics, and all kinds of genres and stories exist, and in a trench somewhere is where the mangas of OP MCs lie.

 Seiya Ryuuguuin will always be remembered as a top-notch slime slayer.

-On his first day as a summoned hero in Gaeabrande, he thoroughly annihilates a slime by repeatedly attacking it with his strongest techniques.
+On his initial day as a summoned hero in Gaeabrande, he completely destroys a slime by continuously using his most powerful skills.

 Is that overkill?
 For most people, probably.
 But Seiya’s answer to that question is a resounding “No.” That’s just how our cautious hero rolls.
 He’s the lion who uses all his strength even when hunting a rabbit.